open5e/open5e/source/monsters/tome-of-beasts/G/garroter-crab.rst

-**Whip-claw.** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) slashing damage, and the target is grappled (escape DC 8).
+**Whip-claw.** *Melee Weapon Attack:* +4 to hit, reach 5 ft., one target. *Hit:* 5 (1d6 + 2) slashing damage, and the target is :ref:`srd:grappled` (escape DC 8).
 While grappled, the target cannot speak or cast spells with verbal components.